maximilianoPizarro/demo-spec-driven-development-with-ai/coolstore/quarkus-deploy.md

 ## Minikube instructions

-First, make sure that you have Docker and minikube installed.
+First, make sure that you have podman and minikube installed.

-Next, point your shell to minikube's docker daemon:
+Next, point your shell to minikube's podman daemon:

 ```bash
 minikube start --driver=docker